Why Practicing Self-Care is Essential

 The way we start our mornings has everything to do with how we experience the rest of the day.
 If you’re like most people, mornings are typically spent in a rush rather than engaging in some essential self-care.
 While you might be busy, it’s easier to find the time than you think.

 Getting up just 20 minutes earlier and engaging in a mindful morning routine can be game-changing.
-Rather than rush, create a morning routine that works with you.
+Rather than rushing, create a morning routine that works with you.
 Sip slowly on your coffee or tea.
 Resist the urge to look at your inbox before you’ve even gotten out of bed.
 Stay off social media.
 Savor every minute of your shower.
 Love what you see when you look in the mirror.
 Sit in quiet contemplation for a few minutes and mentally plan out your day exactly as you’d like to see it unfold.

 2. Make Sure You’re Getting Enough Sleep